 In December of 2010, a group of South Dakota Department of Game, Fish and Parks (SDGFP) staff began developing a plan for the conservation and management of the North American River Otter (Lontra canadensis; hereafter river otter).
-This team produced the South Dakota River Otter Management Plan (South Dakota Department of Game Fish and Parks 2012).
+This team produced the South Dakota River Otter Management Plan (SDGFP 2012).
 That 5-year plan provided general, strategic guidance to SDGFP and potential partners for the recovery and sustained management of river otter in South Dakota.
 It also included background information on the biology, ecology and management of river otter.
-The current document provides updated information on river otter recovery and management in South Dakota and identifies action items.